Spacexplorer11/Space_Dodge/README.md

       https://uppbeat.io/t/qube/play
    - The other sounds are licensed under the [Pixabay License](https://pixabay.com/service/license-summary/)

+## FAQ
+- Q: Why does the game freeze when I drag the window
+- A: Unfortunately, this is an operating system bug which pauses the main thread when you drag the window, causing the game to freeze.

 ## Thanks! 💜
 Thank you so much for playing Space Dodge!
 I'd really appreciate it if you starred my repository!
 [Back to the top ^](#space-dodge)